MansiSaini8898/Treasure-hunt/README.md

 # Treasure-hunt
-some project as a beginner in coding
+some projects as a beginner in coding